microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

 # Person-Card component in the Microsoft Graph Toolkit

-A Person-Card component is a responsive component to display more information relating to a person.
+A Person-Card component is a responsive component to display more information related to a person.
 It is generally used as a flyout on the `mgt-person` component.

-See [mgt-person docs](./person.md) for more information on the `mgt-person` component.
+For more information about the `mgt-person` component, see [mgt-person docs](./person.md).

 ## Example